Aphexus/SDRSliceGrabber/README.md

 ## Configurable Properties

-The following properties can be set either as environment variables or as JVM properties.
+The following properties can be set either as environment variables, JVM properties, or in properties files.
 If there is no default, it must be set.

 | Property | Notes |
 |----------|------------|
 | spring.profiles.active | The active Spring profile.
 Default profile should only be used for local development.
-| aws.accessKeyId | Self-explanatory
+| aws.accessKeyId | No default.
+Only needed if executing the code from your local machine, otherwise just use IAM roles.
-| aws.secretAccessKey | Self-explanatory.
+| aws.secretAccessKey | Same as above.
-| slicegrabber.jdbcUrl | Database jdbc url.
+| slicegrabber.jdbcUrl | Should only be set if executing the code from your local machine, otherwise use Systems Manager Parameter Store to obtain the datasource's properties (more to follow).
 | slicegrabber.datasource.username | Database username.
+Same as above.
-| slicegrabber.datasource.password | Database password
+| slicegrabber.datasource.password | Database password Same as above.
 | slicegrabber.itemwriter.chunkSize | Number of records stored in memory (per asset class) before being written to the database.
 Default is 1000. |
 | slicegrabber.executors.threadPoolSize | Number of concurrent threads (per asset class).
 Should be 1 when executing jobs on AWS Lambda since lambda jobs will process cancellation and correction records.
 Default is 1. |
 | slicegrabber.datasource.maxPoolSize | Specifies the size of the database connection pool.
 Default is 16. |